webui-dev/website/server/docs/2.5/README.md

     //
     // If `bar.html` does not include `webui.js` then
     // WebUI will try to close the window and `wait()`
     // will break.
-It this important to include `webui.js`
+It's important to include `webui.js`
     // in every HTML.
 }
 ```